-Fair value AED'000 Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Financial asset at fair value through other comprehensive income (note 11) 58,788 Level 3 Dividend Discount Method has been used for valuing the present of future dividends to assess the value of investment Long-term revenue growth rates, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 2% to 22% per cent The higher the revenue growth rate, the higher the fair value.
-Long-term EBIDA margin, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 26% to 27% per cent The higher the pre-tax operating margin, the higher the fair value.
+Fair value AED'00 2023 Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) and sensitivity of unobservable inputs to fair value Financial asset at fair value through other comprehensive income (note 11) 58,788 58,788 Level 3 Dividend Discount Method has been used for valuing the present of future dividends to assess the value of investment Long-term revenue growth rates, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 2% to 22% per cent The higher the revenue growth rate, the higher the fair value.
+Long-term EBIDA margin, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 26% to27% per cent The higher the pre-tax operating margin, the higher the fair value.
 Weighted average cost of capital, determined using 5.6% which is based on the mix of Equity/Debt.
 The higher the weighted average cost of capital, the lower the fair value.
-Financial asset at fair value through other comprehensive income (note 11) 2,019,600 Level 1 Quoted bid prices in an active market.
+Financial asset at fair value through other comprehensive income (note 11) 2,459,751 2,019,600 Level 1 Quoted bid prices in an active market.
+N/A N/A Derivative financial assets 23,990 - Level 2 Market comparable N/A N/A Financial asset at fair value through profit or loss (note 12) 71,627 - Level 1 Quoted bid prices in an active market.
 N/A N/A

 During the year, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into or out of Level 3 fair value measurements.
-Also, there is no movement in fair value of investments categorised within Level 3 during the year ended 31 December 2022 and 2021.
+Also, there is no movement in fair value of investments categorised within Level 3 during the year ended 31 December 2023 and 2022.